-Solo Stove review: by ‘M14sRock’
+Solo Stove review by a MSB reader:

 The stove is made and sold by Solo Stove.

-I liked what I saw, so I ordered one.
-I have several backpacking stoves, but they all need some kind of packed in fuel.
-White gas, IsoButane, Alcohol, etc. I have run out of fuel many times, and ended up carrying a dead weight stove for miles, and trying to cook over a fire
+I have several backpacking stoves, but they all need some kind of packed in fuel such as white gas, IsoButane, alcohol, etc. I have run out of fuel many times, and ended up carrying a dead weight stove for miles, and trying to cook over a fire.

+I liked the concept of the Solo Stove so I ordered one.
 And today I tried it out.

 After 3 minutes the water started to show the small bubbles that come before a boil.